specifics/aero-structures/README.md

 The only resource I recommend avoiding is "Learn Python the Hard Way" by Zed Shaw, mainly because it's outdated.

+#### <a name="code-like-a-pythonista"></a>[Code Like a Pythonista: Idiomatic Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html)
+As you learn Python, you'll start to understand why styling and whitespace are important.
+David Goodger's "Code Like a Pythonista" and similarly [PEP8](https://www.python.org/dev/peps/pep-0008/) are important companions to have so that you can learn to write nice, readable code as you get better at Python.
+While you can afford to skip over some bits of Python as a language to learn at a later time, you can never afford to write crappy code because it is the antithesis to saving time.

+As MIT's [SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-7.html) wisely stated:

+> \[...] a computer language is not just a way of getting a computer to perform operations but rather \[...] it is a novel formal medium for expressing ideas about methodology.
+Thus, programs must be written for people to read, and only incidentally for machines to execute.

+Or as [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) simply says: __Readability counts.__

 #### <a name="pbpython"></a>[Practical Business Python](http://pbpython.com/)
 PB Python is a monthly-ish blog by Chris Moffitt ([@chris1610](https://github.com/chris1610/pbpython)) that covers applications for Python that can be used in an everyday business setting.
 This is probably the best resource around for accelerating your Python skills from writing dinky Python exercise programs to programs that will save you time.
 It's also a fantastic resource for getting started with `pandas` (Python Data Analysis Library) for the first time, and bridging the gap between Excel and Python.